 About

-Compy is a film and television production company based in Toronto, founded in 2011 by filmmakers Shasha Nakhai and Rich Williamson.
+Compy is a creative-led film and television production company based in Toronto, founded in 2010 by filmmakers Shasha Nakhai and Rich Williamson.

 “Compy” is the short form for Compsognathus Iongipes - a chicken-sized dinosaur that walked the earth during the late Jurassic period.
 Small but mighty, compies were extremely agile and not to be underestimated.
-Working in packs, they could take down large prey (and in Jurassic Park, large people).
+Working in packs, they could take down large prey.

 We create award-winning, ambitious, thought-provoking, and nuanced productions that transcend borders.
 Our work culture, documentary roots, agility, scalability, and demonstrated audience-engagement prowess set us apart.